 Actually, bond firms have created dozens of indexes, providing a benchmark for virtually any bond market exposure an investor might want.
 New indexes are often created as investor interest grows in different types of portfolios.
 For example, as investor demand for emerging market debt grew, J.P.
 Morgan created its Emerging Markets Bond Index in 1992 to provide a benchmark for emerging market portfolios.

 Indexes also exist for other asset classes, including real estate and commodities, and these may be of particular interest to investors concerned about inflation.
 A couple of examples are the Dow Jones U.S. Select Real Estate Investment Trust (REIT) Index and the Bloomberg Commodity Index.

 What are the methodologies used to create indexes?

 The major index providers use specific, predetermined criteria, such as size and credit ratings, to determine which securities are included in a particular index.
 Index methodologies, returns and other statistics are usually available through the index publisher’s website or through news services such as Bloomberg or Reuters.

-Instead of averaging stock or bond prices, indexes typically weight each component; the most common weighting is based on market capitalisation.
+Instead of averaging stock or bond prices, indexes typically weight each component; the most common weighting is based on market capitalization.
 Companies with more equity or debt outstanding receive higher weightings and therefore have greater influence on index performance.
 As a result, big price swings in the stocks or bonds of the largest companies can create big price movements in an index.

-To reduce the volatility that may result with market cap weighting and potentially improve performance, alternative indexing methodologies have emerged in recent years.
+To reduce the volatility that may result with market-cap weighting and potentially improve performance, alternative indexing methodologies have emerged in recent years.
 Among these, fundamental indexing, developed by PIMCO subadviser Research Affiliates, selects and weights companies using fundamentals such as sales, cash flow, book value and dividends.